Voters with Disabilities

 Voting at the Government Center

-The voting center at the Government Center is open to all Ventura County voters starting 29 days before every election and offers the same accessible voting options that are available at the polling places, including wheelchair accessible voting booths, seated voting, and materials in large print.
+The voting center at the Government Center is open to all Ventura County voters starting 29 days before every election and offers the same accessible voting options that are available at the In-Person Voting Locations, including wheelchair accessible voting booths, seated voting, and materials in large print.

 The Elections Division is located on the Lower Plaza of the Hall of Administration and is accessible through the main entrance of the building and using any of the elevators to the Lower Plaza.

 Voting by Mail